BUSINESS PLAN OUTPUTS

 On its programmes, executives work in developing countries to come up with business models...that can make returns for investors while fulfilling a wider social need."

 “I never expected one could gain so much from a management training programme.
 A diverse team working towards one goal showed that commitment and team work transcends nationalities and cultures.
-It was amazing to see how participants transformed.
 My biggest learning was that leadership is not about individual brilliance but collective outcomes.”

 Vice President, Strategic Development